What is specdriven?

 specdriven is the home of Spec Driven Development (SDD) β a methodology where AI-generated specifications drive your project from day one.
 Rather than bolting AI assistance onto an existing workflow, SDD treats specs as the source of truth: they describe your stack, your architecture, and the AI skills that come bundled with them.

-Concretely, it's a community library of AI skills and project specs you can install into any AI coding agent β Claude Code, Cursor, GitHub Copilot, Codex, and 50+ others β with a single command.
+Concretely, it's a community library of project specs you can install into any AI coding agent β Claude Code, Cursor, GitHub Copilot, Codex, and 50+ others β with a single command.

 It is open source and contributor-driven.
 Submissions are pull requests, reviewed by maintainers, and synced to the marketplace within an hour of merging.